gbtami/pychess-variants/static/docs/janggi.md

 ## Rules: Board and Setup

 There are two sides, one is colored red (called Han), and the other blue (called Cho).
 The blue side can also be colored green.
-These two sides represents the two sides in the Chu-Han Contention from Chinese history.
+These two sides represent the two sides in the Chu-Han Contention from Chinese history.
 Red pieces are written using Chinese characters (hanja), while blue pieces are written in cursive-style hanja.

 Setup for all pieces except for the horse and elephant are as in the picture above.
 Like xiangqi, janggi is placed on a 9 x 10 board, where pieces are placed on intersections rather than squares.
 The 3x3 square with the X on each side is called the *Palace*.
 Unlike in most other chess variants, in janggi, players can choose the starting positions of the horses and elephants.
 There are four types to choose from: